ayusbhar2/ayusbhar2.github.io/_posts/2023-05-17-verifying-neural-nertwork-robustness-using-linear-programming.md

 # Conclusion
 In this post we defined the notion of robustness of a neural network and formulated the verificaion of robustness as an optimization problem.
 We then proposed a convex, LP approximation of this problem which can be solved easily with any linear programming solver.

 It should be noted that the above robustness verification approach of solving a convex approximation of the original problem, is not complete.
 In other words, the feasibility of the  approximation (Conv) certifies *non-robustness*.
 However, infeasibility of (Conv) does *not* certify *robustness*.
 Even so, this approach can be used to quickly determine if a network is certifiably non-robust at a given point by locating an adversarial example.
-(For an illustration of using the above approach to find adversarial examples check out this [post]().)
+(For an illustration of using the above approach to verify neural network robustness, check out the alpha version of my project [verifiNN](https://pypi.org/project/verifiNN/).)

 # References